it-at-m/refarch-templates/docs/document.md

 By default, the documentation is deployed whenever a push to the `main` branch occurs, but you can adjust the workflow file to your needs.
 For further information about CI/CD-related topics, please check out the documentation for our [custom actions and workflows](https://github.com/it-at-m/.github).

 To make the workflow work you also need to enable GitHub pages for your repository and select "GitHub Actions" as source.
-Please check of the offical [GitHub Pages documentation](https://pages.github.com/) for further information.
+Please check of the official [GitHub Pages documentation](https://pages.github.com/) for further information.